 Inform customers of parking-related information, and display safety information.
 Update your messages in real time to reflect changes in weather, availability, directions, and special events.

 Let viewers see a glimpse of your online personality and how they can connect with you online.
 There’s no better way to improve engagement and make your digital signage more social than showing real time stories from your feed.
 Are you being social with your digital signage?
-Find out!

 Showcase your Instagram feed to show off your pictures of your product or service, customers, and your products in use while giving viewers more insight into your social media personality.